tappyness1/Tree_Detector/README.md

 ### How to run the app

 Make sure you have a heroku account and have created a heroku app on which to run the bot and have created your bot.
 Also - make sure to have your configs done, especially your heroku app name and the telegram bot token.
-This would be saved on yoru config.ini or on heroku (see settings)
+This would be saved on your config.ini or on heroku (see settings)

 add the files -